-The HPDP volunteer program aims to provide UNC undergraduate and graduate students with practical experience working in public health research.
+The HPDP volunteer program aims to provide a limited number of students from UNC-Chapel Hill, other universities and community members with practical experience working in public health research.
 HPDP is engaged in interdisciplinary research, and volunteers may be able to work on projects in areas such as women’s health; prevention of chronic diseases; worksite health; healthy aging; obesity prevention and control; and sustainable food systems.

 While working at HPDP, volunteers will be supervised by a HPDP faculty or staff member.
 Specific volunteer responsibilities will vary by project, yet all volunteers will have the opportunity to participate in applied research to test new ways to confront the most pressing health problems facing our society.